Are superthin galaxies low surface brightness galaxies seen edge-on? The star formation probe: Theory

-The Spectral Energy Distribution(SED) of galaxies gives us various information about various physical properties of the galaxy.
-SED of a galaxy can be theoretically modelled by solving the radiative transfer equations for a known distribution of stars and other components.
-The SED is obtained by adding contributions from all Simple Stellar Populations in the galaxy (SSPs).
-In synthesis models a grid of stellar evolutionary track is used to derive the temperature and bolometric luminosity for various stellar masses as a function of time and the integrated flux from the grid is obtained using stellar atmosphere models or spectral libraries.
-Stellar templates are added with a weighted IMF (Initial Mass Function) to obtain spectra of stellar population of same age.
-Then these isochrones are added in linear combination to obtain the final spectra with a exponentially parameterized star formation history.
-Thus the model contains minimum of four parameters: IMF, star formation history, galaxy age and metallicity.
+Theoretical modelling of SED is done by solving radiative transfer equations for a known stellar population and other components.
+Stellar population synthesis models returns the temperature and bolometric luminosity for various stellar masses as a function of time for simple stellar populations and the integrated flux from the grid is obtained from stellar spectral libraries.
+Stellar templates are added with IMF to obtain stellar spectra for same age population of stars.
+These isochrones are taken linear combination to obtain the final spectra with an exponentially parameterized star formation history.
+Thus this population synthesis modelling contains minimum of four parameters such as IMF, star formation history, age of the stellar population and metallicity.

-In this study we use publicly available software MAGPHYS (Multi-wavelength Analysis of Galaxy Physical Properties) \citep{2008MNRAS.388.1595D} for SED fitting.
+In this study we use publicly available software MAGPHYS (Multi-wavelength Analysis of Galaxy Physical Properties) for SED fitting \citep{2008MNRAS.388.1595D}.
 The code uses a stellar population synthesis code by \cite{2003MNRAS.344.1000B} to predict the spectral evolution of stellar population.
-The dust attenuation of stellar spectrum is modelled using the two component model of \citep{2000ApJ...539..718C}.
+The dust attenuation of stellar spectrum is modelled using the two component model of \citet{2000ApJ...539..718C}.
 The specific intensity of the stellar population at time t with a star formation rate $\psi(t)$ is given as

-Here Z is the metallicity of the population and $\tau_{\lambda}$ is the opacity of ISM, $S_{\lambda}$ is the specific intensity of the simple stellar population(SSP) of age t'.
-Star formation rate is again modelled as continuous function parameterized by $t_{form}$ and time scale parameter $\gamma$.
+Here Z is the metallicity of the population and $\tau_{\lambda}$ is the opacity of ISM, $S_{\lambda}$ is the specific intensity of the simple stellar population (SSP) of age t'.
+SFR is again modelled as continuous function parameterized by $t_{form}$ and time scale parameter $\gamma$.
 Thus $\psi(t)\propto e^{- \gamma t}$ and random bursts are superimposed to this continuous model.

 The optical depth is modelled according \cite{2000ApJ...539..718C}.
 The attenuation for the young stars and old stars is different so that \\